armakuni/tdd-java-training/docs/day1-exercise1-tdd-leapyear.md

-# Day 1 Exercise 1: TDD Fizzbuzz
+# Day 1 Exercise 1: TDD LeapYear

 This exercise involves building a [Leap Year](https://en.wikipedia.org/wiki/Leap_year) method using Test-Driven Development to evolve your design iteratively.
 TDD gives you continuous feedback on the quality of your design whilst building confidence in your code.